Chelyon/libevent_cyassl/README.md

 ## description
   The project implements non-blocking cyassl connection module based on libevent, which will help set up a secure ssl conntion much more easily.
-Besides, it's take up less space than openssl, which makes it reasonable for embed system.
+Besides, it takes up less space than openssl, which makes it reasonable to be used for embed system.

 ## dependencies
 1. libevent V2